jrosebud/jrosebud.github.io/lesson07/slides/slides.md

 *	Variables start with a lower case letter

 *	If they contain multiple words, subsequent words start with an upper case letter.
-(Snake case!)
+(Camel case!)

 		var numberOfStudents = 10;